elena-kolevska/kidscornerseverywhere/index.md

+---
+---

 # Kids' corners everywhere

+Kids' corners should be the norm everywhere: banks, hospitals, restaurants, and especially professional events and conferences.
+Parents shouldn't be missing on investing in their career just because they have kids to take care of.
+There are many single parents who don't have a co-parent or a close family nearby.
+Let's make some noise and make this happen!
+We are a community and we should take care of each other.
+Let’s send some love to all the hardworking, loving parents out there and help make their lives easier, at least a little bit :) Tweet with the hashtag #kidscornerseverywhere to your favourite conference, your local event, offer to help…  Heck, maybe even volunteer to be Elsa, IronMen or Santa for an hour.
+Why not?
+And who knows, you might end up having a lot more fun than on the event ;)

 Let's put together our knowledge and compile a great list of resources for conferences organisers to use to set up kids' corners on their events.

+To support the movement please add to this list or post with the hastag `#kidscornerseverywhere`

 ## Europe